|

 it has not done us any disservice, as we have had several approaches by

 potential members since its publication.
-We have also been asked
+We were as a result asked

 to stage a two-day event at Cyber Port in mid-April 2007.
 Such is